 - Derive the optimal MAR scheme layout via further stakeholder engagement to meet the desired outcomes of a scheme including water quality, quantity, and stream and spring flows enhancement.
-This is also recommended to ensure candidate options take into account cultural values of local lwi. - Further investigation to managed high turbidity of source river water, thus minimising risks to abstraction infrastructure and groundwater quality, and enable more water to be injected. - Targeted geological investigations, such as core drilling and geophysical exploration to confirm the extent and thicknesses of the aquifers and confining layers.
+This is also recommended to ensure candidate options take into account cultural values of local lwi. - Further investigation to manage high turbidity of source river water, thus minimising risks to abstraction infrastructure and groundwater quality, and enable more water to be injected. - Targeted geological investigations, such as core drilling and geophysical exploration to confirm the extent and thicknesses of the aquifers and confining layers.
 This would better inform the ability of various MAR options (passive infiltration basins versus extraction wells) to augment the aquifers. - Determination of the sediment reactivity would better predict the rates of hydrogeochemical changes in the aquifer.
 A more comprehensive hydrogeochemical analysis (i.e., a 'Stuyfzandt classification' based on aquifer water quality data) would confirm and quantify ongoing saline intrusion and freshening processed in the Poverty Bay Flat aquifers.
 This can be used to better understand how a full-scale MAR scheme can be implemented and managed to achieve the desired water quality outcomes. - To develop and implement a well maintenance programme to ensure the MAR injection well performance is sustained.
-To minimise the risks of well clogging, periodic backflushing is recommended during the irrigation season when the well would be idle. - Both the 2017 and 2019 injection plumes are still present near the MAR injection well, and the hydraulic and water quality responses within the aquifer continuous to evolve.
+To minimise the risks of well clogging, periodic backflushing is recommended during the irrigation season when the well would be idle. - All three the 2017, 2019 and 2020 injection plumes are still present near the MAR injection well, and the hydraulic and water quality responses within the aquifer continuous to evolve.
 Water level and water quality monitoring should continue to confirm potential effects. - Undertake modelling-based assessment of identified candidate MAR scheme layout options and associated cost-benefit and net present value analysis allowing for capital and operational costs.
-This could be extended to include comparisons to conventional centralised storage dam and on-site storage options.
+This could be extended to include comparisons to conventional centralised storage dam and on-site storage options. - Reconsider using the Waipaoa Augmentation Plant for further MAR injection trials and potential upscaling of the Gisborne MAR project.
+The water treatment facilities at this plant could be used to improve source water quality prior to injection.